Robust boundary Luttinger surfaces in topological band structures: Introduction

 The single-particle Green's function \textbf{$G(\omega,\mathbf{k})$ }is a fundamental tool in physics, crucial for characterizing the spectral properties of single-particle excitations as well as describing their response to external perturbations and behavior under interactions and disorder \citep{mahan2000many,fetter2012quantum}.
 In Fermi liquids, \textbf{$G(\omega,\mathbf{k})$} has poles that directly correspond to the system's spectrum, with the poles at $\omega=0$ defining the Fermi surface (FS).
 In contrast, strongly correlated insulating phases like the Mott insulator have \textbf{$G(\omega,\mathbf{k})$} that lacks poles but has zeros within the energy gap.
 The locus of the zeros of \textbf{$G(\omega=0,\mathbf{k})$} is similarly defined as the Luttinger surface (LS) \citep{dzyaloshinskii2003some}.
 Since LSs correspond to the complete absence of quasiparticles, they have traditionally been deemed as peculiar analytic features of \textbf{$G(\omega,\mathbf{k}\mathbf{)}$} indicative of strong correlations, but with little further fundamental or practical value as they are unobservable and do not contribute to physical properties.

 Recent breakthroughs, however, have dispelled this notion.
 Fabrizio proposed a new class of quasiparticles near LSs in strongly correlated systems that produce similar thermodynamic properties as the quasiparticles in a Fermi liquid, such as the linear-in-$T$ specific heat \citep{fabrizio2022emergent}.
 This was followed by several seminal results within the realm of interacting topological condensed matter.
 Wagner et al. showed that Green's function zeros characterize the topology of Mott insulators analogous to how poles characterize band insulators \citep{wagner2023mott}.
-Jinchao et al. \citep{zhao2023failure} and Bollmann et al. \cite{bollmann2023topological} discovered that the zeros of the single-particle Green's function modify the topological invariant, but the latter showed that the zeros do not affect the quantized topological response.
+Jinchao et al. \citep{zhao2023failure} and Bollmann et al. \cite{bollmann2024topological} discovered that the zeros of the single-particle Green's function modify the topological invariant, but the latter showed that the zeros do not affect the quantized topological response.
 Blason and Fabrizio unified the role of poles and zeros in the topological characterization of generic interacting insulators \citep{blason2023unified}.

 In contrast to these works, one of us showed that the boundary of a generic Weyl semimetal (WSM) -- a non-interacting topological phase -- hosts Luttinger arcs in addition to the well-known Fermi arcs \citep{obakpolor2022surface}.
 Nonetheless, both structures connect surface projections of Weyl nodes of opposite chirality.
 All these results place FSs and LSs on similar footing, and are in similar spirit as a pioneering result by Volovik that the same winding number stabilizes FSs and LSs \citep{volovik2003universe}.